Yes, the title of this post should read, writers who should have done a free grammar check, but it caught your attention, didn’t it?

 Sure, a few typos will and do slip through.
 Even a few run-on sentences can be excused.
 But there is no excuse for the all too common errors such as those highlighted in the following paragraph.

 So to all the writters and authers out their, maybe you should of read these terrific little list from Copyblogger before writting you’re book, or even you’re bio.
 Its very bad for you’re image and will effect you, by immediately loosing your potential readers.
 Better to check first then be very sorry, or worse, become a embarrassment too not only yourself, but to your fellow self published authors, who do take earnest pride in there work.

-Always keep in mind that a good writer always does a grammar check – and double-checks – every single word they write.
+Always keep in mind that a good writer always checks for bad grammar – and double-checks, and proofreads – every single word they write.

 Like this infographic?
 Get more content marketing tips from Copyblogger.

 More reading: Bad Words And Weak Words That Every Writer Should Avoid